 Conduct research on the impact of ICTs and the internet on employment opportunities, including jobs which are being lost as well as jobs which are being created through information technology, and the implication of worker rights and protections from having more and more people in casual jobs enabled by the internet.
 This should include a particular focus on the impact on women.

 Need for training people in ICT related technologies to enhance their employment credentials and to provide extra capacity in developing ICT enabled economies in the future.

-3. Targets

-Will be available soon